Notes

 • Human SDR time spent on: qualification calls with warm leads, complex enquiry handling, relationship nurturing

-• Outcome: 65 qualified leads passed to sales team per week, SDR team focused on high-value work
+• Outcome: 65 qualified leads passed per week, SDR team focused on high-value work

 The human team does more of what humans are good at.
 The AI does what it’s good at.
 Neither is trying to do the other’s job.